ml-explore/mlx-swift/Source/MLX/Documentation.docc/install.md

 ## Command Line Tools

-> MLX requires metal shaders from the `Cmlx` framework -- these not not usable from command line tools unless `DYLD_FRAMEWORK_PATH` makes them visible.
+> MLX requires metal shaders from the `Cmlx` framework -- these are not usable from command line tools unless `DYLD_FRAMEWORK_PATH` makes them visible.

 ``MLX`` is built on top of the `mlx` C++ library packaged in the `Cmlx` swift package.  `Cmlx`